Financial Action Task Force: Effects of FATF

 The FATF has been characterized as effective in shifting laws and regulations to combat illicit financial flows.
 FATF incentivizes stricter regulations through its public noncomplier list, which leads financial institutions to shift resources and services away from the countries on the blacklist.
 This in turn motivates domestic economic and political actors in the listed countries to pressure their governments to introduce regulations that are compliant with the FATF.

-The effect of the FATF Blacklist has been significant, and arguably has proven more important in international efforts against money laundering than has the FATF Recommendations.
+As of 2012, the effect of the FATF Blacklist has been significant, and arguably has proven more important in international efforts against money laundering than the FATF Recommendations.
 While, under international law, the FATF Blacklist carries with it no formal sanction, in reality, jurisdictions placed on the FATF Blacklist often face intense financial pressure.

-FATF has made it difficult for non-governmental organisations (NGOs) in countries to access funds to aid in relief situations due to strict FATF criteria.
-FATF criteria have mainly impacted NGOs that are located in Middle Eastern and terror-ridden countries.
-Some argue that the FATF Recommendations do not specifically set out restrictions for NGOs which often results in them going against FATF Recommendation.
+FATF has made it difficult for non-governmental organisations (NGOs) in many countries to access funds to aid in relief situations and conduct other important civil society functions due to the misinterpretation of FATF criteria by governments.
+The unintended consequences of the misinterpretation of FATF Recommendation 8 on non-profit organisations have impacted NGOs, particularly those in the Global South extending well beyond civil society located in Middle Eastern and terror-ridden countries.
+In 2023, FATF released new guidance on interpretation of Recommendation 8 relating to non-profits, to better prevent misuse of its standards to restrict legitimate civil society operations.

+Criticism

-In a 2020 paper, Ronald Pol states that while the FATF has been very successful in getting its policies adopted worldwide, the actual impact of those policies is rather small: according to Pol's estimates, less than 1% of illegal profits are seized, with the costs of implementing the policies being at least one hundred times larger.
-Pol contends that industry and policymakers consistently ignore this, instead evaluating the policies based on success metrics that are largely irrelevant.
+In a 2020 paper, Ronald Pol stated that while the FATF has been very successful in getting its policies adopted worldwide, the actual impact of those policies has been rather small: according to his estimates, less than 1% of illegal profits are seized, with the costs of implementing the policies being at least one hundred times larger.
+Pol contends that industry and policymakers consistently ignore this, instead evaluating the policies based on largely irrelevant success metrics.

+In 2025, Indian sources claimed that after Pakistan was removed from the Financial Action Task Force (FATF) grey list in 2022, it attempted to bypass ongoing compliance requirements by shifting terror financing activities to unregulated digital platforms.
+According to intelligence reports, instead of dismantling the financial networks of proscribed groups like Jaish-e-Mohammed (JeM), Pakistan allegedly allowed these groups to migrate from traditional banking systems to mobile-based digital wallets such as EasyPaisa and SadaPay.
+These wallets, operating outside the formal banking sector, were reportedly used to raise and move large sums of money without triggering FATF scrutiny, thereby facilitating the continuation of JeM’s operations, including a PKR 3.91 billion fundraising drive to rebuild terror infrastructure across Pakistan.